Joey Logano

 Joseph Thomas Logano (born May 24, 1990) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 22 Ford Mustang Dark Horse for Team Penske.
-He previously competed in the NASCAR Xfinity Series, the NASCAR Craftsman Truck Series, as well as what is now the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West.
+He has previously competed in the NASCAR Xfinity Series, the NASCAR Craftsman Truck Series, as well as what is now the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

 Logano is the 2018, 2022, and 2024 NASCAR Cup Series champion.
-He previously drove the No. 20 Toyota Camry for Joe Gibbs Racing from 2009 to 2012, scoring two wins, sixteen top-five finishes, and 41 top tens.
-He also competed in the No. 02 Toyota Camry for Joe Gibbs Racing and the No. 96 Toyota Camry for Hall of Fame Racing, both in 2008 on a part-time basis.
+He previously drove the No. 20 Toyota Camry for Joe Gibbs Racing from 2009 to 2012, scoring two wins, 16 top-five finishes, and 41 top-10 finishes.
+He also competed in the No. 02 Toyota Camry for JGR and the No. 96 Toyota Camry for Hall of Fame Racing, both in 2008 on a part-time basis.